Love Your Wedding, Not Theirs

 If Rachel Cruze’s new book, “Love Your Life, Not Theirs” was available when I was engaged, I know it would have been the motivation and inspiration needed to plan a budget-savvy wedding.

-Rachel’s book (which releases today) goes beyond the typical book about budgeting that covers staying out debt and planning your expenses.
+Rachel’s book goes beyond the typical book about budgeting that covers staying out debt and planning your expenses.

 Instead, Rachel thoughtfully discusses a budgeting challenge we all know too well but don’t often talk about: How comparing ourselves to others can fuel poor money habits.